Bruno Peres: Torino

 On 16 June 2014, Bruno Peres moved to Serie A side Torino, for a €2 million fee.
 After lengthy problems concerning his registration as a non-EU player, Peres made his debut for the club on 21 September, replacing Cristian Molinaro in the 69th minute of a 0–1 home loss to Hellas Verona, suffering a penalty in the 87th minute, missed by Omar El Kaddouri.

 Bruno Peres made his first start on 24 September 2014, in a 2–1 away victory against Cagliari, and assisted Fabio Quagliarella in a 1–1 home draw against Fiorentina four days later.
 He scored his first goal for the club on 30 November, netting the momentary 1–1 against Juventus, after running for 78 meters with the ball, starting from the defence.
 On 1 February 2015, he scored the last goal in a 5–1 home win against Sampdoria, on an assist from teammate Marco Benassi.
 On 29 April 2015, he opened the score in an away game against Palermo (the match would end 2–2).
 He concluded the season with three goals in 34 appearances, contributing decisively to the season of Torino, who closed in ninth place.

 On 26 November 2015, he renewed his contract with the club until 2020, doubling his wage to €800,000.

 Roma

 On 16 August 2016, Peres joined Roma on loan from Torino, for a fee of €1 million, with a conditional obligation to purchase – depending on the completion of certain performance targets – for a fee of €12.5 million.
 Moreover, Torino would receive an additional €1.5 million for certain sporting objectives reached by the club and player, making the total fee a maximum of €15 million.

 Loan to São Paulo

 On 6 July 2018, Bruno Peres signed with São Paulo on loan from Roma until 31 December 2019.

 Loan to Sport Recife

 On 26 September 2019, Bruno Peres joined Série B club Sport Recife on loan until 31 December 2019.

+Transfer to Trabzonspor

+In May 2021, Bruno Peres joined Turkish side Trabzonspor on a free transfer, signing a three-year deal valid till 31 May 2024.
+On April 27, 2023, the club said it had mutually terminated the contract with the player.